‘Goodness and humor’ celebrated as ‘Sesame Street’ turns 50

 Does it all really help?
 In 2016, Levine and economist Melissa Kearney at the University of Maryland produced one of the most widely cited studies about the impact of “Sesame Street.”

-They compared households that got the show with those who didn’t and found that the children exposed to “Sesame Street” were 14% more likely to be enrolled in the correct grade level for their age at middle and high school.
+They compared households that got the show with those who didn’t and found that the children exposed to “Sesame Street” were 14 percent more likely to be enrolled in the correct grade level for their age at middle and high school.

 “There’s no question that the introduction of ‘Sesame Street’ was a good thing,” Levine said.
 “Early childhood intervention does have the ability to improve lifelong learning among children.”